All projects

 Multi-agent listing model instead of a single managed inventory

-FalkOne works with multiple agents who each carry their own property portfolios.
-A single-inventory model where admin manages all listings would have created a bottleneck: every new listing would need admin intervention.
-Giving each agent their own account and listing management removes that bottleneck and scales with the number of agents on the platform.
+Giving each agent their own account and listing management removes the admin bottleneck and scales with the number of agents on the platform.

 Property comparison as a first-class feature

-Real estate buying decisions involve comparing options side by side.
-A lot of property platforms treat comparison as secondary, if they have it at all.
-Making it a prominent feature on the site means clients can do their shortlisting on the platform rather than in a spreadsheet, which keeps them engaged with the listings and increases inquiry conversion.
+Making comparison prominent means clients can do their shortlisting on the platform rather than in a spreadsheet, which keeps them engaged with the listings and increases inquiry conversion.

 Inquiry routing to the listing agent rather than a central inbox